faisalinfinity/faisalinfinity/README.md

 # Hello! 👋️
 ![](https://komarev.com/ghpvc/?username=matfantinel&color=0ca4a5)

-I am a software engineer from Brazil.
+I am a software engineer from India.
 My deal is building fast, beautiful and high-quality web apps, but I have also worked on mobile and desktop apps (it was pretty fun!).
-Whenever possible, I work with Open Source Software (OSS).
-You can check out my OSS projects here on GitHub.

-Also, feel free to check what I've been rambling about on <a href="https://fantinel.dev" target="_blank">my blog</a>.

 <ul>
 <li>Front-End Web Developer</li>